nasimrifat101/InventiSync-Client/README.md

 - **MongoDB**: A NoSQL database for scalable and flexible data storage.
 - **JWT (JSON Web Tokens)**: A compact, URL-safe means of representing claims to be transferred between two parties.
 - **React Query**: Used for fetching and caching data on the client side.

+### Payment
+- Stripe for payment processing

+### Other Tools
+  - React Helmet for managing document head
+  - React Hook Form for form management
+  - React Toastify for notifications
+  - React SweetAlert2 for taking user permission for crud.

 ## Contributing